 If you vehicle is not determined to be a Total Loss, then the value of your Loss of Use claim is generally calculated from the date your car was involved in the accident to the date that the repairs of your car, paid for by the insurance company, have been completed.

-It is important to remember that not all insurance companies you will inform you that you have a right to be compensated for all of the claims listed above.
-That is why it may be in your best interest to hire an attorney in your car accident case not only for your personal injury claims but also in your property damage claims.
+It is important to remember that not all insurance companies will inform you that you have a right to be compensated for all of the claims listed above.
+That is why it may be in your best interest to hire a Durham personal injury lawyer in your car accident case not only for your personal injury claims but also for your property damage claims.